 Retire in Folly Beach, South Carolina?

 Overview: Located on Folly Island just south east of Charleston on South Carolina's southern coast, Folly Beach is known to locals as the "Edge of America."
-It was once home to pirates and bounty hunters but today is a quirky beach hamlet popular with surfers and vacationers.
+It was once home to pirates and bounty hunters but today is a prosperous, quirky beach hamlet popular with surfers and vacationers.

 With the Folly River to the west, the Atlantic Ocean to the east and about seven blocks between the two, much of Folly Beach is surrounded by water.
 The pier extends 1,045 feet into the ocean and is often populated with fishermen hoping to catch that night's dinner.
 Downtown shops are cute and colorful, selling surf boards, beachwear and souvenirs.
 The Actors' Theatre of South Carolina is the community theater, and the Folly Beach Arts and Crafts Guild oversees the local arts scene.
 Nearby wildlife includes bottlenose dolphins, loggerhead sea turtles and all sorts of crabs.
 Dining options are mostly casual crab shacks, seafood grills, organic eateries and cozy cafes.

 Housing consists of everything from bohemian cottages and sleek condominiums to tall beach houses with stacked balconies.

 Age 45 or Better: 42%

 Cost of Living: 72% above the national average